HERE YOU WILL FIND HELP FOR MRAY

 Coregistration errors can unfortunately occur due to algorithmic reasons (keyword "local minimum").

-In principle, the "fallback" strategy described in the user manual applies to erroneous evaluations:
+In principle, the "fallback" strategy described in the user manual applies in the case of erroneous evaluations:

 Visual check of coregistration => if erroneous, visual interpretation of the results => if unclear or not possible, do not use evaluation.